Mug0fT/imgdownloader/README.rst

 Runnin example
 ------
 To see how package works you can run example script ``run_example.py``.
-After running this script you will be asked for the path to the file with URLs, and fo the path to the output directory.
+After running this script you will be asked for the path to the file with URLs, and for the path to the output directory.
 After all paths are given, image downloading will be started.